Motivic construction of cohomological invariants: Introduction

 \subsection{Conclusion}

 The discussion in the above subsections leads to the following conjecture.
 Namely, there should exist a way back from motives to cohomological invariants.
-Note that an evidence of this conjecture appears already in papers of O.~Izhboldin and A.~Vishik \cite{IzhV00} and \cite{Vi98}, where the case of quadrics was treated.
+Notice that an evidence of this conjecture appears already in articles of O.~Izhboldin and A.~Vishik \cite{IzhV00} and \cite{Vi98}, where the case of quadrics was treated.

-In the present paper we show in a constructive way that the varieties which possess a special correspondence of Rost admit cohomological invariants.
+In the present article we show in a constructive way that the varieties which possess a special correspondence of Rost admit cohomological invariants.

 This result has several unexpected applications in the theory of algebraic groups.
-In the present paper we discuss just one of them.
-Namely, we construct a cohomological invariant in $H^5(k,\zz/2)$ for any group of type $\E_8$ whose Rost invariant is trivial.
-In turn, this invariant allows to give a positive answer to a question of Serre about compact groups of type $\E_8$ (see the last section).
-This finishes Serre's program on classification of finite subgroups in Chevalley groups (see \cite{GaSe09}).
+In the present article we use it to construct a cohomological invariant in $H_{et}^5(k,\zz/2)$ for any group of type $\E_8$ whose Rost invariant is trivial.
+In turn, this invariant allows us to give in the last section a positive answer to a question of Serre about compact groups of type $\E_8$ mentioned above.

+We remark that the construction of this invariant essentially relies on the motivic decomposition of the respective variety of Borel subgroups.
+We compute this decomposition in Section~\ref{sec8} using the $J$-invariant of algebraic groups (see \cite{PSZ}) and the classification of generically split twisted flag varieties (see \cite{PS} and \cite{PS11}).